-As a 100-percent residential college, we make living on campus just as important a learning experience as the curriculum in the classrooms.
+As a residential college that encourages students to live on campus all four years, we make living on campus just as important a learning experience as the curriculum in the classrooms.
 We connect with students through:

 Bulletin Boards and Newsletters